oroinc/documentation/user/back-office/system/integrations/mailchimp-integration.rst

 .. _user-guide-mc-integration:

-Configure MailChimp Integration in the Back-Office
+Configure Mailchimp Integration in the Back-Office
 ==================================================

 .. begin_include

 .. _user-guide-mc-integration--mailchimp-side:

-Configure Integration on the MailChimp Side
+Configure Integration on the Mailchimp Side
 -------------------------------------------

-To configure the integration with Oro application on the MailChimp side, you need to create an API key.
+To configure the integration with Oro application on the Mailchimp side, you need to create an API key.
 To do that:

-1. Login to MailChimp.
+1. Login to Mailchimp.

 2. Navigate to your name in the upper right corner.